Namo-k/Namo-k/README.md

 ## About me

->Name : Namo-K

->Age : 18 years old
+>Namodacane K - 18 years old

 >Status : Computer science student at the IUT of Paris